PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 I reproduce the issue with PrestaShop version x.x.x, I'll add this to the backlog so it can be fixed.

 Please be aware that some issues might take a very long time to be resolved.
-If this one is important to you and you cannot wait for it to be fixed on the project’s own time, we strongly suggest you consider [contacting a professional](https://www.prestashop-project.org/support/) to help you.
+If this one is important to you and you cannot wait for it to be fixed on the project's own time, we strongly suggest you consider [contacting a professional](https://www.prestashop-project.org/support/) to help you.

-If you fix the issue on your end, please [contribute it back to the project](https://devdocs.prestashop.com/8/contribute/contribute-pull-requests/).
+If you fix the issue on your end, please [contribute it back to the project]({{< devdocs "contribute/contribute-pull-requests/" >}}).
 Remember that the more people contribute, the better PrestaShop becomes for everyone.

 Thank you
 ```